ivadomed/ivadomed/docs/source/configuration_file.md

 Float.
 Alpha parameter of the Beta distribution, see [original paper on the Mixup technique](https://arxiv.org/abs/1710.09412).

 #### transfer_learning
 - `retrain_model`: Filename of the pretrained model (`path/to/pretrained-model`).
-If `""`, no transfer learning is performed and the network is trained from scratch.
+If `null`, no transfer learning is performed and the network is trained from scratch.
 - `retrain_fraction`: Float between 0. and 1.
 Controls the fraction of the pre-trained model that will be fine-tuned.
 For instance, if set to 0.5, the second half of the model will be fine-tuned while the first layers will be frozen.

 ## Architecture